Whereiswald0/SQL-project/QA.md

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.

 QA is required throughout the process of cleaning to ensure that destructive processes are avoided, thus a great deal of my writing in the cleaning_data section is relevant.

-Some additional notes:

-For me this process involved the liberal use of temporary tables before committing to writing a new table, preserving existing data in archived sections so that old-queries could be re-run, and verifying that correct transformations have been done without losing information.
-This process is necessarily rigorous and an example is to start by just examining what we might take as primary keys
+Rather than reproducing that here, I'll just add a few notes about the avenues I avoided do to QA concerns.

+Perhaps the most frustrating thing, and something which highlights the need for rigorous QA, was trying to join product SKUs to orders.
+To begin:

 ~~~~sql
 SELECT DISTINCT visitorid
 FROM clean_analytics --120,018 results